ipfabric/docs/docs/IP_Fabric_API/snapshots/create_new_snapshots_via_api.md

 ## What Settings Can I Use When Creating a New Snapshot?

 There is a long list of what you can use in the request body to change the settings for this new discovery.
 The example above is probably enough for some use cases.
-If you wanted to change different settings, you can collect the settings of your IP Fabric’s instance via a `GET` on the endpoint `https://host.domain/api/v1/settings`
+If you wanted to change different settings, you can collect the settings of your IP Fabric’s instance via a `GET` on the endpoint `/api/{api_version}/settings`

-The response will look like this *(this is just an extract of the JSON)*:
+The response will look like this _(this is just an extract of the JSON)_:

 ```js
 {